 Certified Nursing Assistant License Information and Requirements

+Nursing assistants must be licensed to work in their state.
+This licensure includes a competency exam, as well as other requirements that vary by state.
 Certified nursing assistants (CNAs) work in hospitals, doctors' offices, rehabilitation centers, psychiatric wards and nursing homes.
-They provide nurses and doctors with additional staff support.
 Duties differ based on work environment, but commonly include taking vital signs, changing wound dressings and helping patients move around.
 Individuals must complete a training program to be eligible for state licensing.

 Certified Nursing Assistant License Information

 Although licensing requirements vary from state to state, the U.S. Bureau of Labor Statistics (BLS) reported that all certified nursing assistants (CNAs) required a state-license (www.bls.gov).
 Some states recognize out-of-state licenses, but others require workers to go through the licensing process again to make sure state standards are met.
 Common licensing requirements include completing a CNA training program, which usually involves at least 75 hours of classroom lectures and supervised patient-care training.
 Before taking the licensing exam, applicants are usually required to pass a criminal background check.